 It has a capacity of 330ml, which is surprising for the size.
 However, once you take a closer look, it is apparent that this reservoir is big in the depth dimension.
 This is not something we see every day, as reservoirs larger than 300ml are usually bigger.
 The Corsair XD5 is comically small for its capacity, and we mean that in the best way possible.

-Of course, this can’t be a Corsair product in 2021 without some RGB.
+Of course, this can’t be a Corsair product without some RGB.
 It has ten top-mounted RGB LEDs that give some flair to the design of this thing.
 The lighting can be customized if combined with a Corsair RGB controller.
 We wish Corsair would open the door to third-party controllers at this point.

 It has a rubberized mounting system, which reduces vibrations and noises.
 After all, want your custom loop to be quiet and look good in the end.
 Corsair even includes a 24-pin PSU jumper bridge, so you can drain and fill your system with ease.
 They have thought about everything here, that’s why we recommend it highly as the best looking CPU reservoir.

 A lot of water cooling reservoirs can end up looking the same.
 Sure, water cooling looks unique in and of itself.
 However, when everyone has the same type of reservoir, you can’t help but notice the similarities.
 People often have the same bends as well, so how do you stand out from the crowd?